 Satesh Bidaisee, DVM, MSPH, EdD

-Assistant Dean for School of Graduate Studies
+Professor and Associate Dean for School of Graduate Studies

 Satesh Bidaisee is a professor of public health and preventive medicine and associate dean for graduate studies at St. George’s University.